ricardo-devis-agullo/Hitter/README.md

 ## Support

 It should work on IE11+.
+Only for browser.

 ## Example